Mahmoud-Mourad-Dev/008-Solidity-Function-type/README.md

 External functions
 When a contract calls an external function (whether in the same contract or another contract), it refers to both the address of the contract where the function resides and the function signature.
 The address tells the Ethereum Virtual Machine (EVM) where the contract is located.
+Function Signature: The function signature is composed of the function name and parameter types,
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;